AI

 From Proteins to Silicon

-Remember when being the smartest species on Earth was our whole personality?
-Well, we've created algorithms that are starting to show us up in some pretty specific tasks.
-We alone created languages, solved complex problems, wrote literature, devised intricate mathematics, and built skyscrapers, satellites, and the internet.
-In the last few decades, however, this exclusivity has started to fade.
-Machines, once limited to printing “Hello World” on a screen, now throws a "Sorry, i can not assist with that" for every prompt you give to teach you how to end the world (JK).
+Remember when being the smartest species on earth was a huge flex for us?
+Well, we have created something that changed everything.
+We alone created languages, solved complex problems, wrote literature, and built skyscrapers, satellites, and the internet.
+However in the last few decades, this exclusivity has started to fade.
+Machines, once limited to printing “Hello World” on a black and white screen, now throws a "Sorry, i can not assist with that" for every prompt you write to learn how to destroy the world (JK).

 "A.I." is Actually a Broad Term

-This "smart-ness" has different levels that have been divided based on their level of sophistication, or in other words "being more similar to us".
+This "smart-ness" has different levels that have been divided based on algorithms level of sophistication, or in other words "being more similar to us".

 Within AI, we have “Machine Learning” (ML), algorithms that learn patterns from data rather than following explicit instructions.

-Nested within ML is “Deep Learning” (DL), which uses neural networks (basically a digital version of neurons we have in our brains) with many layers to extract increasingly abstract representations from raw inputs. (we will get to that later)
+Nested within Machine Learning, is “Deep Learning” (DL), which not only learns like human, but uses neural networks (basically a digital version of neurons we have in our brains) with many layers to extract increasingly abstract representations from raw inputs. (we will get to that later)

-And inside this deep learning world, we find “Large Language Models” (LLMs) which we are getting familiar with since November 30, 2022 when the ChatGPT borned. and other specialized architectures.
+And inside this deep learning world, we find famous “Large Language Models” (LLMs) which we are getting familiar with since November 30, 2022 when the ChatGPT borned.
 The big paradigm shift in human history...

 AI can be literally any product on this map

-These layers aren’t random marketing terms, they help us understand how computers evolved from simple rule-following devices (like a traffic light that changes color with a timer) to systems capable of recognizing faces, translating languages, and generating coherent essays.
+These layers aren’t just random marketing terms, they help us understand how computers evolved from simple rule-following devices (like the traffic light) to systems capable of recognizing faces, translating languages, and generating A+ essays.
 Just as humans rely on multiple levels of cognition senses, intuition, and reasoning, AI stacks various levels of abstraction to achieve remarkable feats.
-Actually this is how we are going to move forward in this post, comparing human beings to AI.
+Actually this is how we are going to move forward in this post, comparing human beings to AI, because we are not that different.
+So let's start from the bigger scope and narrow it down...

 How the mind works?